CivicActions/civicactions.com/src/content/careers.md

   - {
   icon: "./icons/career_benefits/community.svg",
   title: Commmunity,
   caption: "We are 'open by default' - so your contributions here will be under public license for the benefit of all.
-We also encourage you to spend 5% of your working time giving bak to a community you care about.",
+We also encourage you to spend 5% of your working time giving back to a community you care about.",
   alt: "We are 'open by default' - so your contributions here will be under public license for the benefit of all.
-We also encourage you to spend 5% of your working time giving bak to a community you care about.",
+We also encourage you to spend 5% of your working time giving back to a community you care about.",

   }